SSSD/sssd.io/src/contrib/architecture.rst

     applications talk to SSSD using the interface implemented in the client libraries.
-We can state ``id``, ``getent``, ``su`` and ``sudo`` as examples of such applications or ``glibc`` and its nsswitch or PAM libraries that talks with SSSD on behalf of the application.
+We can state ``id``, ``getent``, ``su`` and ``sudo`` as examples of such applications or ``glibc`` and its nsswitch or PAM libraries that talk with SSSD on behalf of the application.

 Monitor
     The monitor is the main SSSD process ``sssd``.
 It's purpose is to start and